Skip to content

 Sujatha

 Sujatha is an Indian actor, best known for Tamil cinema.
 Sujatha began their career in 1983 and has been a prominent figure in the industry for over 43 years.
-With over 120 credits to their name and an average audience rating of 7.0, Sujatha remains one of the most prolific and celebrated talents in the industry.
+With over 120 credits to their name, Sujatha remains one of the most prolific and celebrated talents in the industry.
 Sujatha's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 Born